zuplo/docs/docs/articles/what-is-zuplo.md

 ## Protocols

-Zuplo can proxy any HTTP traffic and works well with REST, GraphQL, WebSockets and other HTTP protocols (we have customers proxying SOAP over HTTP too).
+Zuplo can proxy any HTTP traffic and works well with REST, GraphQL, WebSockets and other HTTP protocols (we've customers proxying SOAP over HTTP too).
 HTTP 2 is supported.

 ## Languages